 What is Temple B’nai Or’s membership program?

-In 2014/15 Temple B’nai Or proudly became one of a steadily growing number of synagogues in the U.S. to eliminate Temple dues and adopt a voluntary commitment framework.
+In 2014/15 Temple B’nai Or proudly became one of a steadily growing number of synagogues in the U.S. to eliminate Temple dues and adopt a new membership framework.
 We call our program Kehilah – Hebrew for community – to signify the importance of each member’s role and responsibility to each other and our traditions through the covenant of membership.

-Within the Kehilah program, we ask each family for a voluntary financial commitment and a volunteer pledge.
+Within the Kehilah program, we ask each family for a financial commitment and a volunteer pledge.
 Both are determined by Temple costs and needs, not member age or income.
-Each year in June, Temple members fill out and return their Kehilah forms with their renewed pledges for the new fiscal year.
+Each year in May, Temple members fill out and return their Kehilah forms with their renewed pledges for the new fiscal year, July 1 – June 30.

-Each year, Temple leadership will suggest a Sustaining Pledge based on the amount needed from every adult member to maintain the facilities, staff and programming.
+Each year, Temple leadership will communicate a Sustaining Level pledge based on the amount needed from every adult member to maintain the facilities, staff and programming.
 This amount is derived from the operating expenses in the current budget.
-The Sustaining Pledge is important because our members know exactly what is needed from them to maintain our Kehilah.
+The Sustaining Level pledge is important because our members know exactly what is needed from them to maintain our Kehilah.
 There are also opportunities for those who are so blessed to give at higher levels.
-Members who cannot meet the Sustaining Amount fill in what they can give, no questions asked.
+Members who cannot meet the Sustaining Amount contact the temple to finalize their annual donation.

 How does the Volunteer Pledge work?